Carolinian people: History

-Pre-Spanish era (antiquity-1697)
+Pre-Spanish era (antiquity to 1697)

-They have a history stretching back over 3000 years.
-The Carolinian people had contact with the Chamorro people for years.
-They had a long history of traveling from the Caroline Islands to what is now Guam.
-"Pre-contact" Carolinian designed pestles, hooks for fishing, and rings made out of shells found on the ground and beneath it show contact between the two groups.
+The Carolinian people have a history stretching back over 3000 years.
+They had contact with the Chamorro people for years and had a long history of traveling from the Caroline Islands to what is now Guam.
+"Pre-contact" Carolinian-designed pestles, fishing hooks, and rings made out of shells have been found here, evidence of contact between the two groups.

-They built canoes that would have a small roof.
-The roof only went over less than half of the canoe.
+They built canoes that would have a small roof covering less than half of the canoe.
 The sides could be different colors.
-The boat could fit over 9 adults in it.
+The boat could fit over nine adults in it.

-Centuries ago they used sea-lanes based on memorized information from the prior generation.
+Centuries ago they used sea-lanes based on memorized information passed down from the prior generation.

 Before colonial times a system called sawei was practiced.
 The word sawei means Yapese chief, conqueror, tyrant.
 This involved the Carolinians gathering once every two or three years in Yap.
 This system may have existed before the year 1600.
 More on this is discussed in the religion section.

-Trade between the two groups went on even during the Spanish occupation of Guam.
+Trade between the Carolinians and Charmorros continued even during the Spanish occupation of Guam.

 Typhoon devastation and Spanish era (1697–1899)

-In the late 1600s leprosy was present in the Marianas.
-The Spaniards tried to deal with this by quarantining lepers to Saipan and Tinian.
-These islands were isolated.
-Spaniards brought Carolinians to these islands to help the hospitals holding the patients with leprosy.
+In the late 1600s, leprosy was present in the Marianas.
+The Spaniards tried to deal with this by quarantining lepers in Saipan and Tinian.
+These islands are isolated.
+Spaniards brought Carolinians to these islands to help the hospitals holding patients with leprosy.

-Chamorro sargento mayor Luís de Torres became an important source for people who wanted information about the Carolinian people.
+Chamorro sargento mayor Luís de Torres became an important source of information about the Carolinian people.

-During this time the people built a boat called Waa (canoe).
-This is a boat built for the sea.
-They were for transporting cargo and passengers over long distances.
+During this time the people built a boat called Waa (canoe) for transporting cargo and passengers over long distances.

-Reports of Spanish-Chamorro wars via Chamorro refugees discouraged Carolinians from traveling to the Mariana Islands.
-These wars were going on during the 1600s.
-They didn't travel there until Carolinian navigator Luito came to Guam in 1778.
+Reports from Chamorro refugees of Spanish–Chamorro wars during the 1600s discouraged Carolinians from traveling to the Mariana Islands.
+They did not travel there until Carolinian navigator Luito went to Guam in 1778.

 Carolinian sailors became very knowledgeable of the Marianas islands and learned that the northern islands were mostly empty of people.

-In Guam, Carolinians came to Talofofo Bay in 1788.
-They were on a voyage.
-The reason why they stopped there was because they wanted iron.
-This kind of trade hadn't occurred in over a hundred years in Guam since the military conflicts between Spanish and Chamorros.
-Guam became popular with Carolinians not only because of the iron but also because of copper and other resources.
+In Guam, Carolinians traveled to Talofofo Bay in 1788.
+They were on a voyage and stopped there in search of iron.
+This kind of trade had not occurred in over a hundred years in Guam since the military conflicts between Spanish and Chamorros.
+Guam became popular with Carolinians because of the iron as well as copper and other resources.

 In the 19th century the Refaluwasch moved from Elato and Satawal islands in the East and West part of the Carolinian islands to what is now Northern Mariana Islands.

-Before this event a religious order already in place in the Mariana Islands.
 During the 18th century a Catholic order called the Augustinian Recollects was given missionary work in the Mariana Islands.
-Later in the 19th century they attended to Carolinian migrants who came to these islands.
+Before this, a religious order was already in place in the Mariana Islands.
+Later in the 19th century, they attended to Carolinian migrants who came to the islands.